musaubrian/pye.nvim/README.md

-# pyve.nvim
+# pye.nvim

 ## Why this exists
 Working with virtual environments in Python while using Neovim can be frustrating.
 The hassle of activating the environment, opening Neovim, opening a new terminal window, activating again, and using the correct path to the activation script can be tedious.
-*pyve* was born out of the desire to eliminate these worries and streamline the process -for me.
+*pye.nvim* was born out of the desire to eliminate these worries and streamline the process -for me.

 ## How it works